 \textit{Early stopping rule} (ESR) is a form of regularization based on choosing when to stop an iterative algorithm based on some design criterion.
 Its main idea is lowering the computational complexity of an iterative algorithm while preserving its statistical optimality.
-This approach is quite old and initially was developed for Landweber iterations to solve ill-posed matrix problems in the 1970s \cite{wahba1987three, engl1996regularization}.
-The next wave of interest in this topic was in the 1990s and has been applied to neural network parameters learning with (stochastic) gradient descent \cite{prechelt1998early, caruana2001overfitting}.
-For instance, \cite{prechelt1998early} suggested some heuristics, that rely on monitoring at the same time the train and validation errors for stopping the learning process, and gave some consistent simulation findings.
-Nevertheless, until the 2000s, there was a lack of theoretical understanding of this phenomenon.
-Recent papers provided some insights for the connection between early stopping and boosting methods \cite{buhlmann2003boosting, zhang2005boosting, bartlett2007adaboost, wei2017early}, gradient descent, and Tikhonov regularization in a reproducing kernel Hilbert space (RKHS) \cite{Yao2007, bauer2007regularization, raskutti2014early}.
+This approach is quite old and initially was developed for Landweber iterations to solve ill-posed matrix problems in the 1970s \cite{engl1996regularization, wahba1987three}.
+Recent papers provided some insights for the connection between early stopping and boosting methods \cite{bartlett2007adaboost, buhlmann2003boosting, wei2017early, zhang2005boosting}, gradient descent, and Tikhonov regularization in a reproducing kernel Hilbert space (RKHS) \cite{bauer2007regularization, raskutti2014early, Yao2007}.
 For instance, \cite{buhlmann2003boosting} established the first optimal in-sample convergence rate of $L^2$-boosting with early stopping.
 Raskutti et al. \cite{raskutti2014early} provided a result on a stopping rule that achieves the minimax-optimal rate for kernelized gradient descent and ridge regression over different smoothness classes.